radhika-verma06/Rama-VoiceBot/README.md

-# Rama — Regional Voice Assistant (Australia) 🇦🇺🎙️
+# Rama — Multilingual Regional Voice Assistant for Australia🇦🇺🎙️

 Rama is a high-performance, multilingual voice assistant designed specifically for migrants and tourists in Australia.
 It provides real-time information on transport, emergency services, local attractions, and more, using the Web Speech API and Groq's high-speed Llama 3 AI.